-ETRO 105 and MATH 119 or 135 (or higher), both with grade C or better; or consent.
+ETRO 105 and MATH 103 (or higher), both with grade C or better; or consent.

-ETRO 212: Electronic Technology II
+ETRO 212 : Electronic Technology

 Presents concepts of electronic devices and circuits including modeling of semiconductor devices, analysis and design of transistor biasing circuits and linear amplifiers.
 Applies to the design of amplifiers, cascade amplifiers, power amps, operational amplifiers, IC oscillators, and timing circuits.
 Offers an introduction to Printing Circuit Board Design tools using LPKF.